Den!, 2024

 Pulley system showcasing the young peoples artworks, this pulley was an important device used in workshops in which the students sent messages between each other in the garden (between the accesible cafe patio and higher up grass section).

 Visitors were encouraged to come in to the den, touch and draw as guided by BSL signage.
-The dens were based inside the gallery and outside in the gallery garden.
+The invitation to enter a space that welcomes and celebrates curiosity was also guided by the workshop groups experience of spending time outdoors in different weather types.
+Questioning what components an outdoor space needs to offer an inclusive and safe experience, recurring visits to the garden and encountering the spectrum of weather types meant an appropriate outdoor den could be made.
 A ramp was built outside to make sure the den was accesible to all and included a drawing station in which charcoal made during the workshops could be used and the den drawings could continue beyond the in schools sessions.

 The outdoor den with it’s first visitors from the school groups during the celebration day - the opening day of the exhibition.